 There will be two major factors in your decision on where you want to stay and that is money and the attractions you want to see.
 The closer you are to Boston Common the more you will pay for accommodation, but it’s worth remembering that Boston is a great walking city.
 Places that look miles away on your map, will not feel as far away as you meander around the historic streets.

 If you are really strapped for cash, then you can always stay in one of the outer neighbourhoods such as Fenway/Kenmore or South Boston.
 Commuting into the city centre is pretty easy, so it will depend on how important that lost time on the commute is to you.
-If you are planning on staying within the city then most where to stay in boston maptouristy spots tend to be around Boston Common, Beacon Hill and Historic Downtown.
+If you are planning on staying within the city then most touristy spots tend to be around Boston Common, Beacon Hill and Historic Downtown.
 Any attractions around that are pretty easy to walk to and you can always grab the MBTA Subway.
 Where to stay is completely dependent on you and your budget.
 We have stayed in hotels in the Back Bay area and walked in every day, or in a hotel on the Common and even an apartment via Airbnb.
 Each had their own positives and negatives, though we always found it was far easier being located in the city, because Boston is a walking holiday and you will be tired at the end of the day.

 When to go to Boston